cea-hpc/modules/doc/source/design/default-latest-version-specifiers.rst

     - in loaded environment for each targeted module loaded
     - to keep track loaded module is default or latest version
     - thus keeping ability to answer queries like ``is-loaded mod@latest`` from further modulefile evaluation or module command-line
-    - this information is kept in the ``MODULES_LMALTNAME`` environment variable, along other alternative names
+    - this information is kept in the :envvar:`MODULES_LMALTNAME` environment variable, along other alternative names
     - Auto symbols in this variable are recorded with a ``as|`` prefix to distinguish them from other alternative names

         - for instance ``mod/1.2&mod/regular_symbol&as|mod/latest``